LDS edition of the Bible: English-language King James Version edition

 The LDS Church published its first edition of the Bible in English in 1979.
 The text of the Bible is that of the Authorized King James Version.
 Both the Old and New Testaments are included, but the Apocrypha is not.
 Each chapter includes a succinct heading, typically a descriptive summary, though some serve as commentaries.
 Cross-referencing footnotes to the Bible, the Book of Mormon, the Doctrine and Covenants, and the Pearl of Great Price are included, as is a 600-page topical index and the Bible Dictionary, an adaptation of the Cambridge Bible Dictionary.
 Selected references to the Joseph Smith Translation of the Bible are included in footnotes, with longer excerpts included in an appendix.
 Lastly, the edition contains bible maps and a gazetteer.
 In 1999, the church added color photographs from the Holy Land.
 The supplements in the edition do not claim doctrinal authority—the institutional church regards only the scriptural text of the King James Version (and its other standard works) as canonical—"though this fact is not particularly prominent in the minds of Church members" who have historically tended to consider the supplements normative.

 Thomas S. Monson, a church apostle at the time who later became church president, headed the Scriptures Publications Committee which oversaw the publication of the church's English-language edition of the Bible.
 The committee included Bruce R. McConkie and Boyd K. Packer, also apostles, and briefly also included apostles Howard W. Hunter and Marvin J. Ashton.
 For technical assistance, the committee called on outside assistance, including at one point "at least one hundred faculty and students at Brigham Young University" (BYU) as Robert J. Matthews, a former dean of Religious Education at BYU who was among the committee's assistants, reports.

 The English-language edition's supplements promulgates "strongly conservative" theological positions largely reflecting McConkie's views.
 McConkie wrote all the chapter headings, and he was an associate of Matthews, who was the chief compiler of the adapted Bible Dictionary.

 In 1992, the church's First Presidency announced the King James Version was the church's official English Bible, stating, "[w]hile other Bible versions may be easier to read than the King James Version, in doctrinal matters latter-day revelation supports the King James Version in preference to other English translations."
 In 2010, the church added this statement to its Handbook, which directs official church policy and programs.

+New editions of the church's English Bible and other standard works were released in 2013.
+Updates made to the Bible included more modern spellings, corrections of typographical errors, and changes to the supplements.